Soft Skills for the Digital Age: Why They Matter

 What Are Soft Skills, and Why Do They Matter?

-Soft skills encompass various interpersonal and behavioural abilities that influence how individuals interact with others and handle challenges.
-Unlike hard skills, which are technical and role-specific, soft skills are transferable across industries and roles.
+Soft skills are interpersonal, emotional, and behavioural abilities that shape how individuals communicate, collaborate, and adapt to challenges.
+Unlike hard skills, which are technical and role-specific, soft skills are transferable and valuable across industries and roles.

 The Digital Context

-The advent of the digital era has amplified the importance of soft skills for several reasons:
+The advent of the digital age has amplified the importance of soft skills for several reasons:

 Core Soft Skills for the Digital Age